 Tallgrass prairie once covered more than 170 million acres, from Canada through Texas and as far as Indiana in the east.
-Rich prairie soils made the region prime for agricultural development and most of the tallgrass prairie has been converted to cropland making this once expansive landscape North America’s most altered ecosystem (in terms of acres lost.)
+Rich prairie soils made the region prime for agricultural development.
+Most of the tallgrass prairie has been converted to cropland making this once expansive landscape one of North America’s most altered ecosystems.
 Much of what remains is fragmented and degraded.
-Of the about 4 percent that remains today, most survives in the Flint Hills of eastern Kansas.
+Of the about 4% of tallgrass prairie that remains today, most of it survives in the Flint Hills of eastern Kansas and northeastern Oklahoma.

-The Flint Hills were spared from the plow because of rolling hills of limestone, chert (flint) and shale that made the area difficult to farm.
-Because the land couldn’t easily be plowed, homesteaders soon found that cattle gained weight easily on the rich native grasses, and the Flint Hills became known as prime grazing land.
+This area was spared from conversion because of rolling hills of limestone, chert (flint) and shale that made the area difficult to farm.
+The land couldn’t easily be plowed and, when homesteaders soon found that cattle gained weight easily on the rich native grasses, the Flint Hills became known as prime grazing land.
 Ranching continues to dominate the local economy and is the primary agricultural use of the tallgrass prairie.

 That's why The Nature Conservancy is empowering landowners to preserve the land through conservation easements and land management practices that enhance wildlife habitat and protect native plant diversity.
-We also own four nature preserves in the Kansas Flint Hills where we are able to implement and test conservation practices.
+We also own several nature preserves in the Flint Hills where we implement and test conservation practices.
 We then freely share our findings and help others carry out these practices.
 We are also working to find solutions to the problem of high smoke concentrations during spring burning.

 The Nature Conservancy owns four preserves in the Flint Hills that are open to public visitation: